gravitational/teleport/operator/README.md

 echo "https://${TP_CLUSTER_IP}/web/invite/<id>"
 ```

-As for the K8S UI, you only need to run `minikube dashboard`.
+Open the Kubernetes Dashboard (`minikube dashboard` if your cluster was created by `minikube`) and switch to `teleport-cluster` namespace.
+Your resources will appear under the Custom Resources menu.

-After this, you should be able to manage users and roles using, for example, `kubectl`.
+You can manage users and roles using to usual kubernetes tools, for example, `kubectl`.

 As an example, create the following file (`roles.yaml`) and then apply it:
 ```yaml